 - Keep your Christmas cactus in a pot or container.
 Also, since it prefers to be root bound, do not plant it in too large of a pot.

-- This plant does best in bright but indirect light.
+- This plant does best in a bright but indirect light.

 - Soil should be well drained to prevent root rot.
 (The water should move through the soil relatively quick and not pool up).